Technical Introduction

 This chapter provides a concise technical overview of Promovolve’s architecture and algorithms.
 For the motivation behind these design choices, see Why Promovolve?.

-The Five Key Mechanisms
+The Six Key Mechanisms

 1. Periodic Batch Auction